agda/agda/doc/user-manual/language/cubical.lagda.rst

 of Agda is that the computation rule does not hold definitionally.
-If the eliminator is defined using pattern-matching as in the standard library this holds, however as transport in a constant family is only the identity function up to a path we have to prove:
+If the eliminator is defined using pattern-matching as in the standard library this holds, however as transport in a constant family is only the identity function up to a path we have to prove the computation rule up to a path:

 .. code-block:: agda